Scroll to Continue

 - Travelers will follow similar procedures as the 72-hour pre-travel testing program for Inter-county travel between Kauai, Oahu, Maui, and Hawaii Island.
 Create a profile and enter your trip on Safe Travels.
 Test results will ONLY be accepted from Inter-County Trusted Testing Partners in the State of Hawaii.

-- Starting May 11, individuals fully vaccinated in the State of Hawaii may travel inter-county without pre-travel testing/quarantine starting the 15th day after the completion of their vaccination.
+- Individuals fully vaccinated in the State of Hawaii may travel inter-county without pre-travel testing/quarantine starting the 15th day after the completion of their vaccination.
 A CDC COVID-19 Vaccination Record Card with name, birthdate, type of vaccine, dates vaccine was administered, and lot numbers for each vaccine dose will be required.
-More information is forthcoming.
-This program begins May 11.
+More information may be found here.

 - Inter-county passengers arriving on Oahu do not need to create a Safe Travels profile and do not need to take a pre-travel COVID-19 test.

-- Travelers who are subject to the 10-day traveler quarantine are prohibited from inter-county travel while in quarantine.
+- Trans-Pacific travelers who are subject to the 10-day traveler quarantine are prohibited from inter-county travel while in quarantine.

 - Give yourself extra time to get through airport security.
 Testing and requirements prior to arrival are noted in the Testing section above.